rtc-io/rtc-signaller/README.md

 When a leave message is received from a peer, we check to see if that is a peer that we are managing state information for and if we are then the peer state is removed.

+#### Events triggered in response to `/leave` messages

+The following event(s) are triggered when a `/leave` action is received from a peer signaller:

+- `peer:leave`

+  The `peer:leave` event is emitted once a `/leave` message is captured from a peer.
+Prior to the event being dispatched, the internal peers data in the signaller is removed but can be accessed in 2nd argument of the event handler.

 ## License(s)